pulumi/docs/content/docs/reference/pkg/azure-nextgen/saas/saassubscriptionlevel.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const saasSubscriptionLevel = new azure_nextgen.saas.v20180301beta.SaasSubscriptionLevel("saasSubscriptionLevel", {
+const saasSubscriptionLevel = new azure_nextgen.saas.SaasSubscriptionLevel("saasSubscriptionLevel", {
     properties: {
         offerId: "contosoOffer",
         paymentChannelMetadata: {